infinitydaemon/OpSec-Kernel/README.md

 CWD SYSTEMS Linux
 =================

-Linux Kernel that was tuned and built as Brooklyn Supreme is now OpSec Kernel used in CWD & 0KN Appliances.
-Numerous optimizations and tweaks have been applied for high availability and network wide security on a packaged build which is shipped on CWD and 0KN appliances.
+Linux Kernel that was tuned and built as Brooklyn Supreme is now OpSec Kernel used in CWD Appliances.
+Numerous optimizations and tweaks have been applied for high availability and network wide security on a packaged build which is shipped on CWD appliances.
 Each appliance has its own different kernel and NOT a generic OpSec release due to the fact that each appliance has a different purpose.
 The build instructions for SBC vary when compared to official kernel.org build instructions.
 Follow the steps to build the OpSec Kernel for your SBC on Debian based distros.
 If a menu driven config is required, you will need ncurses-development headers.

 ```bash
 sudo apt install git bc bison flex libssl-dev make libncurses-dev ( optional )